annafung1/-Course-Registration-WebApplication/README.md

 # Course-Registration-WebApplication

-Web application for a course registration system.
-Students can login to add, drop, or waitlist courses.
-Admins can login to create and remove courses.
+Web application for a course registration system where students can login to add, drop, or waitlist courses.
+Similarly, admins can login to create and remove courses.
-Web application was deployed over google cloud using kubernetes.
-Microservice and n-layer architeture was used to create this web application.
+The Web application was deployed over google cloud using Kubernetes.
+Docker was also used.
+Microservice and n-layer architecture was used to create this web application.